antgres/dotfiles/docs/yocto-qemu.md

-# QEMU - Cross-compile a single recipe for another target architecture on the
+# QEMU for yocto

-# fly
+## Execute a single binary for another target architecture on the fly via binfmt

 TL;DR: See https://animeshz.github.io/site/blogs/binfmt.html for more
 information.